-Ancillary Services/NYPA Transmission Adjustment Charge (NTAC) Component: The ancillary services/NTAC will be forecasted each month and included in the supply price and subsequently reconciled.
+Ancillary Services/NYPA Transmission Adjustment Charge (NTAC) Component: The ancillary services/NTAC shall be forecasted each month and included in the supply price and subsequently reconciled.
+ISSUED BY: James A. Lahtinen, Vice President Rates and Regulatory Economics, Binghamton, New York